Tiger Shark Diving Fuvahmulah

 It is always the unknown that causes fear and misconceptions.
 We strongly believe that the more we are able to share and expand our knowledge, the deeper an understanding we will have.

 As such, we have a marine biologist as part of our team that is tasked in collecting data of the tiger sharks in Fuvahmulah and to expand the current tiger shark identification project.
 To date, we have collectively identified just over 240 individuals from one dive site.
 We have also deployed new non-intrusive techniques to identify tiger sharks to observe their individual behaviour.
-As a result, we are learning more about our resident tiger sharks and are even more attune to when they have a change in their ways.
+As a result, we are learning more about our resident tiger sharks and are even more attuned to when they have a change in their ways.

 We host a weekly tiger shark presentation that is open to anyone on the island.
 The objective of this is to provide a space for us and guests to share more about tiger sharks.
 The presentation is conducted by our marine biologist which provides guests an opportunity to share or ask questions that they may have about sharks.